lambda-feedback/evaluation-function-boilerplate-wolfram/README.md

 You're ready to start developing your evaluation function.
 Head over to the [Development](#development) section to learn more.

-#### 5. Delete this chapter
+#### 5. Update the README

+In the `README.md` file, change the title and description so it fits the purpose of your evaluation function.

-Don't forget to delete the Quickstart chapter from the `README.md` file after you've completed these steps.
+Also, don't forget to delete the Quickstart chapter from the `README.md` file after you've completed these steps.

 ## Usage